 I remember not being able to sleep and renting films at the B&B for the night and watching TV until the early hours.

 I remember the excitement as I visited the nearby Fox Studios picking up a M*A*S*H Tee from there.
 In all honesty, I decided upon my residence based on its proximity to Fox Studios.

-I remember the approximately 10-hour train ride to Melbourne and splurging a little by booking a sleeper compartment.
-I remember my train companion who was a trained dancer and on his way to perform in Cats in Melbourne.
+From my trip to Australia, I remember the 10-hour train ride to Melbourne and splurging a little by booking a sleeper compartment.
+I remember my train companion, who was a trained dancer and on his way to perform in Cats in Melbourne.

-I remember my cousin – of course, I remember him even now – who was supposed to pick me up at Melbourne station not turning up because he overslept.
+I remember my cousin, who never turned up at Melbourne station to pick me up because he overslept.
 Family!
 What can you do?

-I remember stepping into Monash University, where my cousin was staying and what would be my home for the next three weeks, and reminiscing about my college life that ended a year ago.
+I remember stepping into Monash University, where my cousin was staying and what would be my home for the next three weeks.
+The perfect abode to reminiscence my college life that ended a year ago.

 I also remember meeting a school friend at University unexpectedly.

-I remember the long route to the city I had to take which consisted of taking the bus and then the train, but one that was quite easy on the whole.
-That’s living in the suburbs for you.
+I remember the long route to the city I had to take, which consisted of taking the bus and then the train, but one that was quite easy on the whole.
+That’s living in Melbourne suburbs for you.